-- Burial Cards: A burial card shall be completed for each interment stating the name of the person to be buried, the owner of the space, the block, lot and space number, and the date of the interment.
-The burial card shall be signed by the Cemetery Administrator or his/her designee, or by an heir at law of the decedent or personal representative.
+- Burial Cards: Two (2) burial cards shall be completed for each interment stating the name of the person to be buried, the owner of the space, the block, lot and space number, and the date of the interment.
+The burial cards shall be signed by the Cemetery Administrator or his/her designee, or by an heir at law of the decedent or personal representative.
 The cards shall become a permanent record to be maintained by the City of all interments.

 - Affidavits/Owner’s Consent: An owner of a space who desires to allow a burial to be made in the space of which he/she is the owner, shall sign a consent allowing the same before the interment is made as more fully set forth in section 7-5C-8 of this article.

 7-5C-5: Purchase of Lots by Licensed Funeral Homes: